 This course introduces students to the basic principles and procedures involved in social science research.
 The major purpose is to assist students in becoming competent consumers of research.
-Thus, emphasis is placed on understanding the research process, noting the reasons for particular procedures and the errors and limitations inherent in any research project.
-Topics covered include the scientific method, conceptulization, formulation of hypotheses, research design, analysis and interpretation of research findings, theoretical basis of research, application and evaluation of research and the nature of science.
-Students participate in research projects and prepare reports.
+Thus, emphasis is placed on understanding the research proce

 SOC 355 Elementary Social Statistics (3 Credits)